News | Sign Up | A LEVER FOR SCALE

 The Alliance for Early Success Allies for Antiracism

-So we at the Alliance for Early Success believe the only way we’ll achieve our vision is through policy changes that dismantle the structural racism that causes disparity from the beginning.
+So we at the Alliance for Early Success believe the only way we’ll achieve our vision is through policy changes that end the practices that cause disparity from the beginning.
 As we work toward our mission of creating an early childhood policy advocacy community that secures the policies and investments essential for every young child to thrive, we know we must center racial equity.

-Allies for Antiracism is our commitment to centering racial equity in our strategic planning and in the community building that is central to our work.
+Allies for Antiracism is our commitment to seeing and addressing racial inequity in our strategic planning and in the community building that is central to our work.

 Our Allies for Antiracism initiative has three pillars: